 Note: Authority cited: Sections 14600 and 14839, Government Code; and Section 999.5, Military and Veterans Code.
-Reference: Sections 999.5, 999.55 and 999.7, Military and Veterans Code; and Section 10230, Public Contract Code.
+Reference: Sections 999.5, 999.5 and 999.7, Military and Veterans Code; and Section 10230, Public Contract Code.

-1896.77.
+Section 1896.77.
 Contract Audits.

-(a) When an awarding department issues a contract, it shall include a provision, where the contractor agrees that the awarding department shall have:

-(1) The right to review, obtain, and copy all records pertaining to the performance of the contract;

-(2) Any relevant information requested; and

-(3) Access to its premises, upon reasonable notice, during normal business hours for the purpose of interviewing employees and inspecting and copying such books, records, accounts, and other material that may be relevant to a matter under investigation.

-(b) For completed contracts with DVBE subcontractor commitments, the contractor will provide proof of payment for the work performed by the DVBE subcontractor upon request from the awarding department.

-(cb) Contractor further agrees to maintain such records for a period of six three years after final payment under the contract.
+- (a) When an awarding department issues a contract, it shall include a provision, where the contractor agrees that the awarding department shall have: - (1) The right to review, obtain, and copy all records pertaining to the performance of the contract; - (2) Any relevant information requested; and - (3) Access to its premises, upon reasonable notice, during normal business hours for the purpose of interviewing employees and inspecting and copying such books, records, accounts, and other material that may be relevant to a matter under investigation. - (b) For completed contracts with DVBE subcontractor commitments, the contractor will shall provide proof of payment for the work performed by the DVBE subcontractor upon request from the awarding department. - (c) Contractor further agrees to maintain such records for a period of six three-years after final payment under the contract.

-Proposed Text - CCR, Title 2, §§ 1896 - 1896.26; 1896.60 - 1896.97; 1896.99.100 - 1896.99.120 Page 29 of 46 Note: Authority cited: Sections 14600, 14615 and 14839, Government Code; and Sections 10115.3(b) and 10295, Public Contract Code.
+Note: Authority cited: Sections 14600, 14615 and 14839, Government Code; and Sections 10115.3(b) and 10295, Public Contract Code.
 Reference: Section 8546.7, Government Code; Sections 999.5(d) and 999.55, Military and Veterans Code; Section 10115.3(a), Public Contract Code; and State Contracting Manual, Volume One, Chapter 7, Subdivision 7.50.

-1896.78.
+Section 1896.78.
 Reporting DVBE Participation Goals.

-(a) DVBE participation must be included in the contracting activity report by awarding departments as required by Public Contract Code section 1011, section 999.5, subdivision (d) of the Military and Veterans Code and 914841 of the Government Code section 14841 require, and consistent with the applicable regulations governing the award of the contracts.
-For contracts with a participation goal, awarding departments shall report awards and DVBE participation as proposed by the contractor per-pursuant to section 1896.70, subdivision (g) or as documented by contract modification per section 1896.76.
-For contracts awarded without a participation goal, the awarding departments shall report each DVBE business represented in the contract. (b) Awarding departments shall not count toward its DVBE participation goal funds
+(a) DVBE participation must be included in the contracting activity report by awarding departments as required by Public Contract Code section 10111, section 999.5, subdivision (d) of the Military and Veterans Code and 14841 of the Government Code section 14841 require, and consistent with the applicable regulations governing the award of the contracts.
+For contracts with a participation goal, awarding departments shall report awards and DVBE participation as proposed by the contractor per pursuant to section 1896.70, subdivision (g) or as documented by contract modification per section 1896.76.
+For contracts awarded without a participation goal, the awarding departments shall report each DVBE business represented in the contract.

-(b) Awarding departments shall not count toward its DVBE participation goal funds expended on a DVBE during any period in which that enterprise DVBE is not in compliance with the subdivision provisions of Military and Veterans Code section 999.2, subdivisions (c), (d) and (f), regarding required declarations.
+(b) Awarding departments shall not count toward its DVBE participation goal funds expended on a DVBE during any period in which that enterprise DVBE is not in